dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

         Dynamsoft.DDN.DocumentNormalizer.license = "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9";
         /**
          * You can visit https://www.dynamsoft.com/customer/license/trialLicense?utm_source=github&product=ddn&package=js to get your own trial license good for 30 days.
-         * Note that if you downloaded this sample from Dynamsoft while logged in, the above license key may already be your own 30-day trial license.
          * For more information, see https://www.dynamsoft.com/document-normalizer/programming/javascript/user-guide/?ver=1.0.10&utm_source=github#specify-the-license or contact support@dynamsoft.com.
          * LICENSE ALERT - THE END
         */